TheMysticSword/MysticsRisky2Utils/README.md

 ---
 ### End-user changelog:
 * Fixed movement speed hooks failing to set up
+* Fixed a memory issue with temporary character model overlays

 (Full changelog with all the technical details can be found [here](https://github.com/TheMysticSword/MysticsRisky2Utils/blob/main/CHANGELOG.md))